Injury Attorneys | Restoring LivesTM

 If you drive, you most likely have automobile liability insurance.
-Even if you’re the most cautious driver, there’s always risk of getting into an accident.
-That’s why it’s a requirement in all of the United States for drivers to be covered by some state-minimum insurance policy.
+Even if you’re the most cautious driver, there’s always a risk of getting into an accident.
+That’s why it’s a requirement in the United States for drivers to be covered by some state-minimum insurance policy.
 However, different states have their own laws and standards.
-Most of these differences concern the right to sue after an accident and determine whether or not benefits are rewarded without regard for who’s at fault for a car accident.
+Most of these differences concern the right to sue after an accident and determine whether or not benefits are rewarded without regard for who is at fault for a car accident.

-There are two types of insurance policies, and depending on the state, they either enforce one or the other: No-fault insurance and fault insurance.
-They will vary slightly per state, though.
+There are two types of insurance policies: no-fault insurance and fault insurance.
+These policies vary slightly by state.
 Here’s what you need to know to stay up to speed.

-What you can do in a no-fault system is sue outside of it.
+You can sue outside of a no-fault system.
 Some states’ no-fault laws allow a driver to file liability claims or lawsuits against the other driver.
-This is a way that you can obtain compensation beyond your PIP benefits for medical bills and income loss and the only way you can get general damages back after your accident.
+Through this method, you can obtain compensation beyond your PIP benefits for medical bills and income loss, and it is the only way you can get general damages back after your accident.

 Indiana, along with the majority of other states, has fault (or tort liability) auto insurance.
 In a tort system, insurance companies pay damages to drivers depending on each person’s degree of fault.
 Some policies will allow you to sue for damages such as medical expenses, lost wages, and pain and suffering.
 These policies will require that a minimum amount of liability coverage is purchased for car insurance policies, but higher levels of coverage can be purchased.
 Your policy will pay for the other driver’s expenses when you’re at fault.